diogoaurelio/schedoscopeWiki/Test-Framework.md

 | 1       | 1234    | 11111.11 | 22222.22 | t1y1716cfcq0 | {'tag1':'val1', 'tag2':'val2'} |
 | 2       | 5678    | 33333.33 | 44444.44 | t1y1716cfcqx | {'tag3':'val3', 'tag4':'val4'} |

-For specifying lists and maps, the standard Scala types List and Map can be used.
+For specifying lists and maps, the standard Scala types `List` and `Map` can be used.
-In order to specify input for views which contain structures (i.e., Hive STRUCT fields), refer to the section 'Defining structs as input'.
+In order to specify input for views which contain structures (i.e., Hive STRUCT fields), refer to the section 'Defining Structs as Input'.
 Please note that:

-* When defining data, auto-completion can be used - i.e. all fields of the current view are in scope.
+* when defining data, auto-completion can be used - i.e. all fields of the current view are in scope;
-* When defining values, these are type-checked against the column type at compile-time; hence errors can be detected early in the test creation process.
+* when defining values, these are type-checked against the column type at compile-time.

-## Default Value generation
+### Default Value generation

-Often, for testing a specific aspect of a view, not all fields are relevant.
-For this reason, the testing framework allows to leave out fields when defining input, and fills those irrelevant fields with default values.
-Using **ROW_ID** as a placeholder for the current row id (i.e. the first row has ROW_ID 1, the second one ROW_ID2, the schema for generating default values for a field named **FIELDNAME** is (by type):
+Often, when testing a specific aspect of a view, not all fields are relevant.
+For this reason, the testing framework allows one to skip fields when defining input.
+It
+fills those irrelevant fields with default values.
+Using `ROW_ID` as a placeholder for the current row number the schema for generating default values for a field named `FIELDNAME` is (by type):

-* _String_ : FIELDNAME-ROW_ID (ROW_ID is left-padded with zeroes to length 4)
+* _String_: FIELDNAME-ROW_ID (ROW_ID is left-padded with zeroes to length 4)
-* _Numeric types (Int, Double, ...)_ : ROW_ID
+* _Numeric types (Int, Double, ...)_: ROW_ID
-* _Map_ : empty Map()
+* _Map_: empty `Map()`
-* _Array_ : empty Array()
+* _Array_: empty `Array()`
-* _Struct_ : default values generation for structs is currently not supported
+* _Struct_: default value generation for structs is currently not supported

-To stick with the "Nodes" example from above, let's say only _longitude_ and _latitude_ would be of interest for our current focus.
-Then we would write:
+To stick with the `Nodes` example, let's say only _longitude_ and _latitude_ would be of interest for our current test.
+Then we could write:

       val nodes = new Nodes(p("2014"), p("09")) with rows {